dheurtev/dheurtev/sysadmin.md

-# My picks for SysAdmin Technologies - MAAS/IAAS and Pets management
+# My picks for SysAdmin - MAAS/IAAS and Pets management

 Tools and technologies i am using, have used or consider using